 Doctoral Program on Natural Resources and Development (DNRD)

 The Doctoral Program on Natural Resources and Development (DNRD) is a semi‐structured doctoral program.
 The doctoral research is typically embedded into multilateral and interdisciplinary research projects developed together with CNRD.
 The program is concerned with the major challenges of today’s societies and also inspired by the UN Sustainable Development Goals (SDGs), which serve as a reference for the program’s research portfolio.
 It is designed for a three‐year time frame and is structured to cover supervision, education, field research, and exposure components.
 Read more about the DNRD program → or find out about the current DNRD research projects →

-Funded by the CNRD exceed project (DAAD), the CNRD network was given the opportunity to support doctoral students from partner institutes with a scholarship of up to three and a half years, to integrate them directly into the network.
+Funded by the CNRD exceed project (DAAD), between 2009 and 2019 the CNRD network was given the opportunity to support doctoral students from partner institutes with a scholarship of up to three and a half years, to integrate them directly into the network.
 Being part of an international network of scientists offers the young scientists, in addition to financial support, the best possible career opportunities.
 Furthermore, the support of doctoral students through scholarships contributes to the objective of the CNRD, to provide young professionals and researchers with the necessary competencies to become responsible decision-makers and change agents in natural resources management.
-Since 2009 around 25 PhD students have received a CNRD scholarship and finished their studies.
+Until 2019 around 25 PhD students have received a CNRD scholarship and finished their studies.